carlk13/smrs/README.md

 ```

 ### Generating a Query Set
-Use this prompt to generate a queryset.
+Use this prompt to generate a semantically meaningful queryset tailored for IP on CIFAR-10
 ```
 Information Pursuit (IP) is an explainable prediction algorithm that greedily selects a sequence of interpretable queries about the data in order of information gain, updating its posterior at each step based on observed query-answer pairs.
 The algorithm requires a queryset of task-relevant queries.
 For example if the class labels are
 - car